Where is Steve Bould now?

 When Wenger left the Gunners at the end of the 2017/18 season and Unai Emery came in, he was kept on to continue his work with the first team with a new title of assistant head coach.

-In June 2019 Bould moved away from first team duties to take charge of the Arsenal under 23’s side in a job-swap with former team mate Freddie Ljungberg.
+In June 2019 Bould moved away from first team duties after a club restructure to take charge of the Arsenal under 23’s side in a job-swap with former team mate Freddie Ljungberg.

 Back to Arsenal